 Do you focus on drawing exclusively, or are students encouraged to try other mediums?

-Who are the classes developed for in regards to skill-sets?
+Who are the classes developed for in regard to skillsets?
 Is it for those who want to reconnect with their artistic side, or people who have existing artistic experience?

 Both.
 As experienced teachers, together we have a truckload of information and expertise to share with participants.
 We can take a ‘newbie’ and get them feeling confident and courageous to try new things – equally with experienced artists who are looking perhaps to find more freedom in their art.